w-k-s/Redis-MonetaryAmount-Experiment/README.md

 }
 ```

-However the serializer from Zalando did not work:
+However the serializer from Zalando did not work because the serializer does not include type info when serializing.
 ```text
 org.springframework.data.redis.serializer.SerializationException: Could not write JSON: Type id handling not implemented for type javax.money.CurrencyUnit (by serializer of type org.zalando.jackson.datatype.money.CurrencyUnitSerializer)